Philosophy, Computing, and Artificial Intelligence

 Achievement goals function like desires.
 The fox gets the desire to have food and eat it.

-More generally, we can pretend there is a function, options, that returns a set of desires (achievement goals) given the KB and the set of maintenance goals the agent possesses.
+To get such desires, we can pretend we have a function, options, that returns a set of desires (achievement goals) given the KB and the set of maintenance goals the agent possesses.

 1. KB ← KBo; /* KBo are the initial beliefs */